-- K.6.3 The section of the drug administration chart used for syringe driver instructions can also be used to write instructions for epidural or regional anaesthesia (See Section T), so long as: - The heading for this section of the drug administration chart is boldly retitled, to indicate the nature and purpose of the infusion, and - The same drug administration chart is not concurrently being used for a subcutaneous syringe driver instruction.
+- K.6.3 The section of the Drug Prescription Chart used for prescribing syringe drivers can also be used to prescribe medication for an epidural or regional anaesthesia (See Section T), so long as: - The heading for this section of the Drug Prescription Chart is boldly re-titled, to indicate the nature and purpose of the infusion, and - The Drug Prescription Chart is not concurrently being used to prescribe a subcutaneous syringe driver.

-If an epidural infusion and a syringe driver are needed for the same patient then two separate drug administration charts must be used.
+If an epidural infusion and a syringe driver are needed for the same patient then two separate Drug prescription Charts must be used.

-- K.6.4 Nurses can only administer drugs to inpatients against the written instructions of a doctor, as found on the relevant drug administration chart. - K.6.5 Pharmacists can only dispense drugs to inpatients against the written instructions of a doctor, as found on the relevant drug administration chart or TTO order as appropriate. - K.6.6 If a patient has any drug sensitivities or drugs that should be avoided, the names of these drugs must be written clearly in the box marked "Drug hypersensitivities, allergies & special requirements" on the front page of the drug administration chart.
+- K.6.4 Nurses can only administer drugs to inpatients against a Drug Prescription Chart. - K.6.5 Pharmacists can only dispense drugs to inpatients against a Drug Prescription Chart or TTO prescription as appropriate. - K.6.6 If a patient has any drug sensitivities or drugs that should be avoided, the names of these drugs must be written clearly in the box marked "Drug hypersensitivities, allergies & special requirements" on the front page of the drug chart.
 If no such drugs exist, then 'none known' should be written in the box.
-The nature of the problem must be documented in the appropriate section in the front of the patient's clinical notes. - K.6.7 In order to minimize the risk of drug errors, consecutive use of two drug administration charts must be avoided whenever possible.
-If it is possible to fit all medication instructions onto one chart then this must be done, even if this means rewriting a chart.
-When it is essential to have two or more contemporaneous drug administration charts for the same patient, each must be marked on the front page in such a way to indicate that more than one chart is in use (e.g. "Chart 1 of 2" and "Chart 2 of 2").

-- K.6.8 When all the administration columns have been filled for a particular drug, a fresh instruction for that drug must be written, on a new drug administration chart if necessary.
-Continuation strips must not be attached to a drug administration chart when a particular area is full. - K.6.9 If a particular dose of a drug instruction is not to be administered, (e.g. warfarin dose when INR is too high), the doctor must put a 'X' in the relevant administration boxes for the number of administrations that should be omitted.
-The doctor must also note the reason for omitting the doses in the medical records. - K.6.10 In all cases, the "principles of responsible drug use" apply.
+The nature of the problem must be documented in the appropriate section in the front of the patient's clinical notes. - K.6.7 In order to minimize the risk of drug errors, consecutive use of two drug charts must be avoided whenever possible.
+If it is possible to fit all prescribed medication onto one chart then this must be done, even if this means rewriting a chart.
+When it is essential to have two or more contemporaneous drug charts for the same patient, each must be marked on the front page in such a way to indicate that more than one chart is in use (e.g. "Chart 1 of 2" and " Chart 2 of 2"). - K.6.8 When all the administration columns have been filled for a particular drug, the drug must be re-prescribed, on a new drug chart if necessary.
+Continuation strips must not be attached to a prescription chart when a particular area is full. - K.6.9 If a prescribed drug is not to be administered, (e.g. warfarin dose when INR is too high), the doctor must put a 'x' in the relevant administration boxes for the number of administrations that should be omitted.
+The doctor must also note the reason for omitting the doses in the medical records. - K.6.10 In all cases, the guidelines for general prescribing apply.